banksJeremy/node.js.py/README.md

 `NodeProxyObject`s implement `__copy__` and `__deepcopy__` to create local copies of the remote objects.

 Python callables can be passed to node.js as well!
 It's swell!
+Added a keyword argument with the default value `nodejs.THIS` to access the JavaScript `this`.
+Ex. `lamba self=nodejs.THIS: None`

 Python 2.6+ will be supported, but I won't be testing on Python 3 yet.